lauracondon/pands-project2021/README.md

 Here additional code is included to specify the style of the plots generated, both in order to improve readability and to ensure consistency with the other graphs created.
 Using markers **[27]** and plot_kws the style of the marker for the scatter plots is set.
 Alpha refers to their transparency, *'s'* to size and '*"edgecolour": "k"*' adds a black outline to each marker **[28]**.
 The height of the plots is also specified.

 As there are a lot of subplots within the same figure, the output is more compressed as a result.
-There are also many different axes sizes used for each plot, which can make it harder to read at a glance.
+Each plot also uses different axes sizes, which can make it harder to read at a glance.
 Additionally, pairplot will take longer to run than other plotting functions.
 This is not a issue for the current dataset but could present problems when working with larger sets.
-In order to lessen this, fewer rows from the dataset could be included to give more of a snapshot overview or to only plot a certain range of the data - select years for instance **[29]**.
+To lessen this, fewer rows from the dataset could be included in order to give more of a snapshot overview or to only plot a specified range of the data - select years for instance **[29]**.

 Nonetheless, despite these drawbacks, pairplot is an extremely handy tool to generate multiple subplots easily and its output can help indicate areas where more indepth analysis may be worth pursuing **[30]**.
 In addition to scatter plots and KDEs, pairplot can be used to output univariate and bivariate histograms in different styles **[31]**.